-The low cost of entry to set up this business, the perceived high margin has attracted many players.
+The low cost of entry to set up this business, the perceived high margin has attracted many players to cloud kitchen business.

 The environment is supported or enabled by the growth of the Internet, smartphones and the emergence of online ordering platform by food aggregators.

 All this to serve up the pent-up need of a customer who wants a variety of quality and value at a press of a button.

 Cloud kitchen concept is perhaps the first preference of a first-time entrepreneur who wants to venture into the food business.

 This market with a supportive environment has also attracted existing restaurant brands to bolt on the opportunity by adding a delivery kitchen operation to the current services.